Login

 Steam accumulator:

-If you are looking for more details, kindly visit Working Principle of Boiler in Ship.
+If you need more details, please visit Working Principle of Boiler in Ship.

-Note that this 2 797 kg of flash steam will be released in the time taken for the pressure to drop.
-If this has been an hour, the steaming rate is 2 797 kg/h; if it were over 30 minutes, then the steaming rate would be:
+Consider that 2,797 kg of flash steam will be released as the pressure drops.
+Should this process occur within one hour, the steaming rate is 2,797 kg/h; over 30 minutes, the steaming rate would be:

 Boiler